slidevjs/slidev/docs/guide/hosting.md

 To deploy your slides on GitHub Pages:

 - upload all the files of the project in your repo (i.e. named `name_of_repo`)
 - create `.github/workflows/deploy.yml` with the following content to deploy your slides to GitHub Pages via GitHub Actions.
-In this file, replace `<name_of_repo>` with `name_of_repo`.
-Make sure to leave the leading and trailing slashes in place.

 ```yaml
 name: Deploy pages